 Living with English is not easy and that's fine.
 There is a certain area where it is harder to do so.
 Which is numbers!
 Phone numbers, arithmetic, multiplication table etc.

-Bob Ishida, born and raised in Japan, is a human potential researcher, globalization advocate, speaker, entrepreneur, lover, father, husband and a child.
+Bob Ishida, born and raised in Japan, is a human potential researcher, globalization advocate, speaker, entrepreneur, lover, father, husband and child.